 When it comes to sewing, the single most important thing to know about getting a professional finish to your sewing projects is to use steam!

 Often when you see someone wearing a hand sewn garment that looks a little bumpy, it is because the seams were not finished properly.
-I’ll be showing you how to press your seams later on the course!

 Which Iron Should You Buy?